-Under SB 375, the SCS should demonstrate the land use and transportation measures that will be used to meeet the region's greenhouse gas emission reduction targets as established by the California Air Resources Board (CARB) - a zero percent per capita change by 2020 and five percent per capita reduction by 2035 from passenger vehicles.
+Under SB 375, the SCS should demonstrate the land use and transportation measures that will be used to meet the region's greenhouse gas emission reduction targets as established by the California Air Resources Board (CARB)- a three percent reduction per capita change by 2020 and six percent per capita reduction by 2035 from passenger vehicles.
 Both targets are compared to 2005 levels of greenhouse gases.
 SB 375 was enacted to support the state's goals of Assembly Bill 32, the Global Warming Solutions Act of 2006.
-Meeting these targets will point the region toward overall sustainability and will provide benefits beyond reducing emissions.
+Meeting these targets will move the region toward overall sustainability and will provide benefits beyond reducing emissions.